-The dataLayer is like a bucket that stores certain information.
-It’s a central place (virtual layer) of a website where you, your developers, or 3rd-party-tools tools can temporarily store data (about user, page content, etc.) From there, Google Tag Manager reads that information and uses it in tags/triggers/variables for integration with Google Ads, Twitter, you name it.
+The dataLayer is virtual layer of your website that temporarily stores information.
+It’s a centralized location of a website where you, your developers, or 3rd-party tools can temporarily store, and access data about the user, page content, and much more.
+Tag managers like Google Tag Manager reads that data, and sends it to whatever end-point you want.

 Using Preview Mode, you can see the 3 events and their parameters we push to the dataLayer by default on every Fundraise Up account.

 Fires every time a Fundraise Up checkout is opened.

 Fires every time a Fundraise Up checkout is closed, regardless if a donation happened or not.

 Fires when the donor makes it to the Thank You screen or closes the checkout post-conversion.